MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/05-vision.md

    ![Screenshot of the chat app with an image in a prompt.](./media/vision-02.png)

     The MobileNetV3 model is used to determine the likely subject of the image, and the results of that analysis is included in the prompt to the Phi language model.
-The result should ba a reponse that uses the image information to answer the question.
+The result should be a reponse that uses the image information to answer the question.

 1. Submit prompts that include the other images, such as `How should I cook this?` or `What desserts could I make with this?`